Hon. Frances Ingram-Shepheard

 Last Edited=27 Dec 2006

 Her married name became King.
-As a result of her marriage, Jane Caulfeild was styled as Baroness Kingston of Rockingham on 13 July 1764.
-As a result of her marriage, Jane Caulfeild was styled as Viscountess Kingston of Kingsborough on 15 November 1766.
-As a result of her marriage, Jane Caulfeild was styled as Countess of Kingston on 25 August 1768.
+After her marriage, Jane Caulfeild was styled as Baroness Kingston of Rockingham on 13 July 1764.
+After her marriage, Jane Caulfeild was styled as Viscountess Kingston of Kingsborough on 15 November 1766.
+After her marriage, Jane Caulfeild was styled as Countess of Kingston on 25 August 1768.
 She was left £10,000 by her father.1

 Citations